toplenboren/simple-git-hooks/README.md

 ### Additional configuration options

-You can also add a `.simple-git-hooks.js`, `simple-git-hooks.js`, `.simple-git-hooks.json` or `simple-git-hooks.json` file to the project and write the configuration inside it.
+You can also add a `.simple-git-hooks.cjs`, `.simple-git-hooks.js`, `simple-git-hooks.cjs`, `simple-git-hooks.js`, `.simple-git-hooks.json` or `simple-git-hooks.json` file to the project and write the configuration inside it.

 This way `simple-git-hooks` configuration in `package.json` will not take effect any more.

-`.simple-git-hooks.js` or `simple-git-hooks.js` should look like the following.
+`.simple-git-hooks.cjs`, `.simple-git-hooks.js` or `simple-git-hooks.cjs`, `simple-git-hooks.js` should look like the following.

 ```js
 module.exports = {